 Suspended Somerset DA pleads guilty to traffic charges; harassment, reckless driving allegations withdrawn

 Jul.
-19—SOMERSET — Suspended Somerset County District Attorney Jeffrey Thomas was in county court Tuesday for a summary trial, but instead pleaded guilty to lesser traffic offenses stemming from an incident in March in Windber.
+20—SOMERSET, Pa. — Suspended Somerset County District Attorney Jeffrey Thomas was in county court Tuesday for a summary trial, but instead pleaded guilty to lesser traffic offenses stemming from an incident in March in Windber.

 Thomas was accused of pursuing a witness in a 2021 sexual assault case against him, taunting the man and striking his vehicle.